The next time your child expresses that she is bored, instead of “fixing” the situation, you may want to let your child reap the benefits of boredom.

-When children are given the space and time to free play on their own, they learn to deal with the emotional challenges they encounter.
-This sense of self-mastery over their fears, sadness, stress and anxiety helps them deal with stress better as teenagers and, later on, as adults.
-They are more confident of their own ability to overcome negative emotions.
+When children are given the space and time to free play on their own, they learn to deal with their emotions (such as fears, sadness, stress and anxiety) better.
+This sense of self-mastery helps them deal with stress better as teenagers and, later on, as adults.

 When our child looks bored or expresses he is bored, we may see this as a problem and attempt to fix it.
 We turn ourselves into clowns to amuse him, we get an older sibling to play with him or offer him toy after toy until one of them catches his fancy.

 When he grows up, he may expect others to entertain him whenever he is bored.
 He may even be angry at those who refuse to make him feel better and lash out at them.